Austral Launch Vehicle: First stage

 The ALV system uses between one and six boosters connected to a core.
 The boosters each have a V-tail system that, on launch, act as stabilising fins; during the return flight and landing, the V-tail provides directional control.
 After first stage separation, the boosters coast (ballistic cruise).
 After re-entry, at around 350 km down range, the wings deploy and the boosters manoeuvre for return flight to the launch site, using a deployable propeller driven by an engine, acting as a large UAV.

 Second stage

-The Second Stage core flies on after First Stage booster separation, with the stack.
+The SPARTAN Second Stage core flies on after First Stage booster separation, with the stack.
 The core separates and returns to the atmosphere and Earth and is not recovered.

 Third stage

 After fairing separation, the Third Stage and Payload fly to orbit.
 Payload separation is as required for the mission.
 Third Stage deorbits and burns up on entry.

 Testing

 Flight tests were scheduled for late in 2015.
 The first successful flight of the ALV was completed on 23 December 2015.